 Currently, the FDA has approved the following medications as treatments for ED:

 Vardenafil.
-The active ingredient in Levitra®, vardenafil provides relief from ED for about four hours per dose.
+The active ingredient in Levitra®, vardenafil provides relief from ED for four to six hours per dose.

 Avanafil.
 The active ingredient in Stendra®, avanafil is a second-generation medication that’s less likely to cause certain side effects than older ED treatments.